Childhood immunizations in the United States: Symptoms

-If someone with the vaccine becomes infected, in most cases the cough won't last for many days, symptoms occur less often and the percent of children with severe symptoms is less.
+If someone with the vaccine becomes infected, in most cases the cough will not last for many days, symptoms occur less often and the percent of children with severe symptoms is less.

 Tetanus (lockjaw)

-Tetanus is often referred to as lockjaw due to the fact that the bacteria the causes it (Clostridium tetani) cause the muscles of the jaw to tighten which makes the infected person unable to open their mouth.
+Tetanus is often referred to as lockjaw due to the fact that the bacteria (Clostridium tetani) cause the muscles of the jaw to tighten, which makes the infected person unable to open their mouth.
 Today in the United States, tetanus is an uncommon disease with an average of only 29 cases reported per year between 1996 and 2009.
 Nearly all of these cases are of people who were never vaccinated for tetanus or adults who did not keep up to date with their boosters.

 Transmission

-Tetanus is different from other diseases that we have vaccinations for in that the bacteria is not spread from person to person.
-The bacteria is found everywhere in the environment including in dirt, dust and manure.
-Tetanus is spread when the bacteria gets into the body through an open wound such as cuts, puncture wounds, burns, brush injuries and injuries with dead tissues.
+Tetanus is different from other diseases for which there are vaccinations, in that the bacteria are not spread from person to person.
+The bacteria are found everywhere in the environment, including in dirt, dust and manure.
+Tetanus is spread when the bacteria enter the body through open wounds such as cuts, puncture wounds, burns, brush injuries and injuries with dead tissues.
 Although rare, a person may also become infected with tetanus through superficial wounds (just the top layer of skin has been removed), surgical procedures, insect bites, dental infection, compound fractures (where the broken bone has pierced through the skin), chronic sores and infections and intravenous drug use.